Incorporating Design Thinking into Lean Agile Sprints

 Don’t let the process spread out over too many weeks.
 Be flexible, but firm.

 Be open to learning along the way.
 Don’t wait to implement quick wins.

 Above all, figure out what works for you, what doesn’t, adapt, and make this your own.

 Honestly, we’re still figuring out the best way to facilitate some of these exercises in our remote-first culture.
 Sometimes it feels like nothing can beat being in the same room.
 It’s fun to attach sticky notes and sketches to a whiteboard, placing colorful, tactile dots on ideas and drawings.
 And it’s a real bonding experience to take breaks with your colleagues over the beverage of your choice.

 We lean heavily on:

 - Zoom for audio/video: try to make sure each person on the team has a web cam on, even for the exercises that include mostly solo work.
 If there is a group in one location and individuals who are remote, see if you can get all of the local group members on the video feed.
 Test your audio, especially in group settings.
 Ask people to speak up and repeat themselves.

 - Slack: a dedicated Slack channel can help.
 See the “How Might We” list and voting mechanisms above.
 There are ways to adapt those same ideas for other needs, too.

-- Realtime Board: try it as a digital replacement for a physical whiteboard.
+- Miro: try it as a digital replacement for a physical whiteboard.

 We hope that you’re inspired by our design thinking experience to try this in your own product development process.
 Use the tips and tricks that we’ve outlined here to help sell this process to your internal and external teams.